 After walking up about every 30 minutes, at 630am we decided to hail a cab to the ferry.
 We were planning on the 10 something ferry or even 1pm, but since we couldn’t sleep, we got the 810!
 Everyone waiting for the ferry was still dressed in neon, paint still fresh on their skin, and looking like zombies.
 Once we all got our seats on the boat, people PASSED out!
 I was too overtired to sleep, but it was funny looking at a boat full of zombies all passed out.

 Kitty at the place where you buy tickets by the ferry

-Like I mentioned in Our Thailand Itinerary, what I would have done differently here, would be to stay on Koh Samui, get the ferry over for the party, and take the ferry back either the next morning or even that night.
-I did not see a reason to stay on Koh Phangan, unless you stayed at a nice resort with no intention of going to the party.
-We did not explore much here, but from what I have read, it is really all about the moon parties, and that is about it.
+Like I mentioned in Our Thailand Itinerary, what I would have done differently here, would be to stay on Koh Samui, get the ferry over for the Full Moon Festival, and take the ferry back either the next morning or even that night.
+I did not see a reason to stay on Koh Phangan for the party from what we heard and saw.
+We did not explore much here, but from what I have read, it is really all about the moon parties.
 So, go to the party, but don’t waste your time here otherwise!
 If this is not your scene, that is ok!
 There are plenty of other awesome places to visit in Thailand!